warrickball/tomso/docs/models.rst

 ==============

-Stellar oscillation programs require stellar models stored in specific formats.
-TOMSO provides functions to save and load files in these formats and to convert between formats.
+Stellar oscillation programs require stellar models stored in specific formats.  ``tomso`` provides functions to save and load files in these formats and to convert between formats.

 **FGONG** is a well-established plain-text format used to provide